CPF32/Run-Track-App-Client/README.md

 ## Planning and Development
 My plan for this application was to make a user friendly tracker for runs.
-As a running enthusiast, having a community of runners who can track and share their progress can really help motivate you in your running journey!
+As a running enthusiast, having a community of runners who can track and share their progress together, can really help motivate you in your fitness journey!

 I set out to break down my work into segments, starting with the planning and